 |317:30-5-47.||Reimbursement for inpatient hospital services|

-Reimbursement will be made for inpatient hospital services rendered on or after October 1, 2005, in the following manner:
+Reimbursement will be made for inpatient hospital services in the following manner:

-(1) Covered inpatient services provided to eligible SoonerCare members admitted to in-state acute care and critical access hospitals will be reimbursed at a prospectively set rate which compensates hospitals an amount per discharge for discharges classified according to the Diagnosis Related Group (DRG) methodology.
-For each SoonerCare member's stay, a peer group base rate is multiplied by the relative weighting factor for the DRG which applies to the hospital stay.
-In addition to the DRG payment, an outlier payment may be made to the hospital for very high cost stays.
-Additional outlier payment is applicable if the DRG payment is less than a threshold amount of the hospital cost.
+(1) Covered inpatient services provided to eligible SoonerCare members admitted to in-state acute care and critical access hospitals will be reimbursed the lesser of the billed charges or the Diagnosis Related Group (DRG) amount.
+In addition to the billed charges or DRG payment, whichever is less, an outlier payment may be made to the hospital for very high cost stays.
+Additional outlier payment is applicable if either the amount billed by the hospital or DRG payment, whichever applies, is less than a threshold amount of the hospital cost.
 Each inpatient hospital claim is tested to determine whether the claim qualified for a cost outlier payment.
 Payment is equal to a percentage of the cost after the threshold is met.

-(2) The DRG payment and outlier, if applicable, represent full reimbursement for all non-physician services provided during the inpatient stay.
+(2) The lesser of the billed charges or DRG amount and outlier, if applicable, represent full reimbursement for all non-physician services provided during the inpatient stay.
 Payment includes but is not limited to:

 (A) laboratory services;